brass9/typeahead.js/README.md

 It could use an upgrade, and jQuery3 also has underlying principles a decade later worth bringing to typeahead - for example, that oldIE is dead and not worth the extra code to support.

+This release upgrades the Typeahead to use jquery3.7.x.
+It also gets rid of oldIE-specific code, and, it removes an odd redundancy in the original dist files - an underscore library that was really a jQuery extension, not the popular Underscore library, appeared in both bloodhound in typeahead.
+In this version it's extracted.* That means you need 3 dist files for a working Typeahead:

+	typeahead-underscore.js
+	bloodhound.js
+	typeahead.jquery.js

+Also note that typeahead.jquery.js is misleading; it might make it seem like it's the only part that depends on jQuery.
+In fact all 3 files do (and Bloodhound always did).
+So, jquery-3.7.0.js (or higher) should be loaded before these 3 files.

+*The shared $_ library may ultimately be eliminated entirely by leveraging the past decade of Javascript language improvements.

 Getting Started
 ---------------